jayres/IDM-DynamicWeb/week-5/Readings.md

 Assign and Start Exercise Two

+- Set up new create react app and Github Repo
+- Create necessary components
+- Start to talk about the weather API

 ## Thursday

 Chat about art on the web

 Work on Exercise Two

+- Implement weather API

 ### Optional Readings